mediatechnologycenter/recommender-systems/README.md

 in the preprocessing resp. the evaluation module.

 * preprocessing.py: Before we run any algorithm we first need to generate the formatted data.
 This is done by running this module as a script.
-After this is done, each algorithm simply calls preprocessing.load_data function to load the formatted data.
+After this is done, each algorithm simply calls preprocessing.load_data to load the formatted data.
 * evaluation.py: This module expects two pd.Series of users:
     * _prediction_: containing a sorted list of article-IDs where the first item is the first ranked article for each